 - Selected by peers as a Wisconsin Rising Star in employment/labor law (Milwaukee Magazine, December 2007).

-- Co-author of the Wisconsin Family and Medical Leave Act chapter of the Wisconsin Attorney’s Desk Reference published by the State Bar of Wisconsin (1994-present)
+- Author of chapters on the WI Family and Medical Leave Act in the Wisconsin Attorney’s Desk Reference, published by the State Bar of Wisconsin (1994-present)

 - Co-author, “Employee Handbooks in the Municipal Workplace,” Municipal Lawyer (May/June 2003)

 - “First Amendment Rights of Local Officials,” Wisconsin Counties (July 1998)

 Author and presenter of educational materials for various seminars addressing state and federal developments in the law, including:

 - “Dark Store Theory” in valuation of Big Boxes;

 - state and federal Family and Medical Leave Acts;

 - the Americans with Disabilities Act

 - First Amendment; and,

 Professional Memberships and Activities